Randy Jones (singer): Personal life and career

-Jones appears as himself in the 2011 video game Postal III.
+Jones appeared as himself in the 2011 video game Postal III.

-In 2014, Jones appears as Tiberius in the Off-Broadway musical, The Anthem.
+In 2014, Jones appeared as Tiberius in the Off-Broadway musical, The Anthem.
 The production was directed and choreographed by Rachel Klein, with a book by Gary Morgenstein, lyrics by Erik Ransom, and music by Jonnie Rockwell.
 The production performed at the Lynn Redgrave Theatre in New York City.

-In 2017, he released "Hard Times", the first single from the album, Still Makin' Noise.
+In 2017, he released "Hard Times", the first single from the album Still Makin' Noise.
 The single reached number 42 on the Billboard Dance Club Songs chart, and was the first chart placement from any member of the Village People as a solo artist.